Rita Sahu

-Rita Sahu is an Indian politician belonging to Biju Janata Dal.
+Rita Sahu (born 19 June 1971) is an Indian politician belonging to Biju Janata Dal.
 She was elected as a member of Odisha Legislative Assembly from Bijepur on 24 October 2019.
 Her husband was elected three times from Bijepur.
 Though her husband was an Indian National Congress politician, she is a Biju Janata Dal politician.
 After his death Sahu was elected as MLA of Bijepur on 28 February 2018 and served till 24 May 2019.